 Well, today the program has announced some other significant improvements, which should get people excited.
 This includes more transfer partners and a new 1:1 transfer ratio for select partners.
-This news is on top of Capital One revealing plans to open two airport lounges.
+This news is on top of Capital One revealing plans to open airport lounges.

 Capital One adds four more mileage transfer partners

 Capital One will be adding four additional partner airline and hotel loyalty programs, including:

 - British Airways Executive Club, which has been added as of April 20; convert at a 2:1.5 ratio

 - TAP Air Portugal Miles&Go, which has been added as of April 20; convert at a 1:1 ratio

 - Turkish Airlines Miles&Smiles, which has been added as of April 20; convert at a 2:1.5 ratio

 - Choice Privileges, which is being added later in 2021; miles will convert at a 1:1 ratio